KIN DB 2004 Project - Usage Hints |

 make check

 (provided you generated the local version or installed).
-If you changed standard locations, try this:

 ./createdb -c../../examples/kin.cfg-sample -f../../examples/record_def_base.txt -d../../examples